 Credit utilization ratio is one of the factors that can affect your credit score.
-Hence, it is important to understand what credit utilisation ratio is, how it works, and how you can manage it in such a way that it works for you.
+Hence, it is important to understand what the credit utilisation ratio is, how it works, and how you can manage it in such a way that it works for you.

 Credit Utilisation is about how you’re using the revolving credit which is usually offered on credit cards.
 Hence, it’s more about how much revolving credit you’re using on all your credit cards.
 The more you spend on your credit card, the higher is your credit utilisation.